I'm the king of the world! Woo-hoo-hoooo! Leonardo DiCaprio as Jack Dawson

 - Basketball Diaries: A 14-year-old Catholic school student who is also a heroin-junkie and prostitute.

 - Total Eclipse: Plays poet Arthur Rimbaud, who also had an affair with an older man.

 - Marvin's Room: Sets his house on fire in the first 10 minutes of the show.
 Has bipolar disorder and stays in a psychiatric treatment center.

 - Don's Plum and Celebrity: Plays spoiled, bored, rich jerkasses.

-- The Aviator, Shutter Island and Inception: Plays characters with delusional behaviors and a warped sense of reality.
+- The Aviator, Shutter Island, Inception, The Great Gatsby: Plays characters with delusional behaviors and a warped sense of reality.

 - The Departed: Plays a character who has to do some really shady things while undercover, such as participating in murder.